Junior Volleyball

 3. Encourage your child to seek his/her own answers.
 Coaches respect players who come to them and privately question their playing time or role; it immediately indicates they want more.

 4. Understand the rules of the game and the coaches philosophy.
-Substituting in volleyball ahs consequences.
+Substituting in volleyball has consequences.

 5. Do your physical part as a parent.
 Get your child to practice on time and pick them up promptly.
 Demonstrating responsibility and commitment can be incredibly effective.